Machine learning for biomedical data

 AI Genomics and Digital Pathology

-AI-driven approaches for pathogenic variant annotation, quality control in large-scale WGS, multi-omic integration, and digital pathology risk prediction.
+AI agents and machine-learning systems for pathogenic variant annotation, IGVF ecosystem analysis, large-scale WGS quality control, multi-omic integration, and digital pathology risk prediction.

 Overview